elainexluu/CMPT225-A5/README.md

     If needed, let's refer to our lectures on hashing for a description of what we mean by good hash functions.

-   To verify the goodness of each of our hash functions, we need to
+    To verify the goodness of each of our hash functions, we need to:

     1. Analyse the time and space complexity (efficiency) of each of our hash function and add these results as a comment above the function, for example: